m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio-v2.md

 - August 2019 - Present
 - Turkey - Istanbul/Acıbadem

-Grasped the software engineering fundamentals and used various languages (**C++, Java, Python, PHP, JS, and R**), still a student in the 3rh grade.
+Grasped the software engineering fundamentals and used various languages (**C++, Java, Python, PHP, JS, R...**), still a student in the 3rh grade.

 After high school, haven't had many of the fundamentals of mathematics and science because of my vocational background.
 Spared two years and learned a good degree from all and after the exam, was admitted here.